-A lot of small and high-risk businesses face a lot of payment frauds doled in to them via chargebacks and fraudulent practices.
-Several businesses out there employ affiliate marketing techniques and often end up losing a lot of their hard earned money in the form of chargeback frauds.
+A lot of small and high-risk businesses face a lot of payment frauds doled into them via chargebacks and fraudulent practices.
+Several businesses out there employ affiliate marketing techniques and often end up losing a lot of their hard-earned money in the form of chargeback frauds.

-Once payment processors start flagging frequent chargebacks for a business, they start withholding their weekly payments and sooner or later their accounts may be canceled or annulled.
+Once payment processors start flagging frequent chargebacks for a business, they start withholding their weekly payments, and sooner or later their accounts may be canceled or annulled.
 This could seriously hurt businesses as it damages reputation and makes it hard to find a new payment processor.

 What are chargebacks frauds?

-Chargeback frauds are where a consumer reports a fraudulent or unauthorized transaction (usually in a ‘card not present’ transaction) after receiving the goods or services.
-These are scams by a customer when they try to dupe ecommerce websites by reporting that a ‘card not present’ transaction was fraudulent or unauthorized.
+Chargeback frauds are where a consumer reports a fraudulent or unauthorized transaction (usually in a ‘card, not present transaction) after receiving the goods or services.
+These are scams by a customer when they try to dupe eCommerce websites by reporting that a ‘card not present’ transaction was fraudulent or unauthorized.

-Merchants dispute only 25% of all illegitimate or friendly fraud chargebacks which has led to the explosion of such fraudulent practices in the recent years.
+Merchants dispute only 25% of all illegitimate or friendly fraud chargebacks which has led to the explosion of such fraudulent practices in recent years.

 Mostly an order is either placed via a genuine customer or a fraudster with legitimate information of the cardholder.
-However, when the customer and the probable fraudster are one and the same, it is called a ‘friendly fraud.’
-In such scenarios it becomes really difficult to detect.
+However, when the customer and the probable fraudsters are one and the same, it is called a ‘friendly fraud.’
+In such scenarios, it becomes really difficult to detect.
 This continues to be a pain point for over 20% of the merchants, and there is no sure-shot solution to this yet.
 86% of all chargeback frauds are friendly frauds, these frauds increase at a rate of 41% every 2 years.
 Chargeback frauds cost merchants over $35 billion in the last financial year.

-There are countless retailers and ecommerce merchants who fall victim to such ‘chargeback frauds ‘ on a daily basis.
+There are countless retailers and eCommerce merchants who fall victim to such ‘chargeback frauds ‘ on a daily basis.
 Empowered by the ideal, ‘the customer is always right’, more consumers are filing chargeback frauds and benefiting from what could be aptly referred to as ‘internet shoplifting.’
-Banks are bound by a consumer first policy because of the rules and regulations and they always bend towards the customer’s side in a chargeback dispute.
+Banks are bound by a consumer-first policy because of the rules and regulations and they always bend towards the customer’s side in a chargeback dispute.
 Chargeback battles rarely end up in favor of the customer

 This trend is bound to continue until more merchants stand up to these kinds of activities or there are robust and failproof security mechanisms to resist these frauds.
 A good offense is the best defense against ‘friendly fraud chargebacks.’